American Jewish Committee: 1900–1929

-On November 11, 1906, 81 Jewish Americans met in the Hotel Savoy in New York City to establish the American Jewish Committee.
-The group was concerned about pogroms against Jews in the Russian Empire.
-The official committee statement on the purpose was to "prevent infringement of the civil and religious rights of Jews and to alleviate the consequences of persecution."
+On November 11, 1906, 81 Jewish Americans of Central European background met in the Hotel Savoy in New York City to establish the American Jewish Committee.
+The immediate impetus for the group's formation was to speak on behalf of American Jewry to the U.S. government about pressuring Tsarist Russia to stop pogroms against Jews in the Russian Empire.
+More broadly, AJC sought to protect the rights of Jews all over the world and to combat anti-Jewish discrimination and antisemitism.

-In its early years the organization was led by lawyer Louis Marshall, banker Jacob H. Schiff, Judge Mayer Sulzberger, scholar Cyrus Adler, and other well-to-do and politically connected Jews.
-Later leaders were Judge Joseph M. Proskauer, Jacob Blaustein, and Irving M. Engel.
-In addition to the central office in New York City, local offices were established around the country.
+In its early years, the AJC worked quietly and behind the scenes, utilizing the contacts of its well-connected and self-constituted Jewish elite, who were mostly Reform Jews.
+The organization's early intent was simply to eliminate the barriers to full Jewish participation in American life and secure, as far as possible, Jewish equality in other countries.
+Early leaders included lawyer Louis Marshall, banker Jacob H. Schiff, Judge Mayer Sulzberger, scholar Cyrus Adler, and other well-to-do and politically connected Jews.

-Starting in 1912, Louis B. Marshall was president of the organization until 1929.
+Marshall was AJC's president from 1912 until his death in 1929.
+While president, Marshall is credited with making the AJC a leading voice in the 1920s against immigration restrictions.
+Additionally, he succeeded in forcing Henry Ford to cease publication and distribution of his antisemitic newspaper The Dearborn Independent.
+Ford was also made to apologize publicly and pay a cash settlement.

-In 1914, AJC helped create the American Jewish Joint Distribution Committee, established to aid Jewish victims of World War I. After the war, Marshall went to Europe and used his influence to have provisions guaranteeing the rights of minorities inserted into the peace treaties.
+In 1914, the AJC helped create the American Jewish Joint Distribution Committee, established to aid Jewish victims of World War I. After the war, Marshall went to Europe and used his influence to have provisions guaranteeing the rights of minorities inserted into the peace treaties.

-While president, Marshall is credited with making the AJC a leading voice in the 1920s against immigration restriction.
-Additionally, he succeeded in stopping Henry Ford from publishing antisemitic literature and distributing it through his car dealerships and forced Ford to apologize publicly.
+In the 1920s, AJC fought virulent antisemitism and pogroms in Roumania, Russian Jewish refugees in Turkey, and Jews in Yemen.
+It also filed complaints with the Council of the League of Nations after Norway passed a law banning schechita, Jewish ritual slaughter.
+After the 1929 Palestine riots, AJC asked the U.S. government to ensure the British government protected the Jews in Mandatory Palestine.

+In the late 1920s, AJC advocated for reform of the Immigration Act of 1924, including repeal of the National Origins Formula that effectively made immigration from Eastern Europe, where the vast majority of the Jewish diaspora lived at the time, impossible.

+After Marshall's death, Cyrus Adler was unanimously elected AJC's president at the organization's annual meeting in November 1929.

-The 1930s and 1940s
+1930s and 1940s

-AJC advocated finding places of refuge for Jewish refugees from Adolf Hitler in the 1930s, but had little success.
-After World War II broke out in 1939, AJC stressed that the war was for democracy and discouraged emphasis on Hitler's anti-Jewish policies lest a backlash identify it as a "Jewish war" and increase antisemitism in the U.S. When the war ended in 1945, it urged a human rights program upon the United Nations and proved vital in enlisting the support that made possible the human rights provisions in the UN Charter.
+The AJC advocated finding places of refuge for Jewish refugees from Adolf Hitler in the 1930s, but had minimal success.
+After World War II broke out in 1939, the AJC stressed that the war was for democracy and discouraged emphasis on Hitler's anti-Jewish policies lest a backlash identify it as a "Jewish war" and increase antisemitism in the United States.
+When the war ended in 1945, it urged a human rights program upon the United Nations and proved vital in enlisting the support that made possible the human rights provisions in the UN Charter.